Hilary Farr

 Hilary Elizabeth Farr (née Labow) is a British-Canadian designer, businesswoman, television host and former actress.
-She is known as the co-host of the HGTV and W Network television series Love It or List It with David Visentin.
+She is known as the former co-host of the HGTV and W Network television series Love It or List It with David Visentin.

 Born in Toronto and raised in London, Farr began her career in Los Angeles working as a home renovator as well as designing film and television sets.
 During this time, she occasionally worked as an actress, appearing in minor roles in such films as The Rocky Horror Picture Show (1975), City on Fire (1979), and The Return (1980).

 She continued to work in home renovation and design in the ensuing years before establishing herself as a designer and co-host of Love It or List It in 2010.
 She is president of Hilary Farr's Designs, established in Toronto and in New York City.

 Early life

-Farr was born in Toronto, Ontario, Canada to a British mother and a Canadian father.
+Farr was born in Toronto, Ontario, Canada on August 31, 1951 to a British mother and a Canadian father.
 Her mother was an Anglican and a member of the Church of England, and her father was Jewish.
 Farr was raised celebrating both Jewish and Christian religious traditions.

 Farr was raised in London, where she attended the Royal Ballet School until age 11, and aspired to have a career as a ballerina.
 She took an interest in theatre and was introduced to interior design by helping her mother to decorate her childhood home.